MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagrtfsyncbodycrc-canonical-property.md

 api_type:
 - COM
 ms.assetid: 95db4837-400f-476f-b313-60e8baa1c6d1
 description: "Contains the cyclical redundancy check (CRC) computed for the message text.
-These properties are not intended to be used directly by client applications."
+These properties aren't intended to be used directly by client applications."
 ---

 # PidTagRtfSyncBodyCrc Canonical Property